MartinThuranira24/Team-Research-Group-A134/README.md

 ## Research Question

-Is there a correlation between the mileage and the tax of used Toyota cars sold in the UK between the year 1997 and 2020?
+Is there a correlation between the mileage and the road tax of used Toyota cars sold in the UK between the year 1997 and 2020?

-**Independent Variable**: tax.
+**Independent Variable**: road tax.
 **Dependent Variable**: mileage.

 **Null Hypothesis**
-There is no correlation between the mileage and the tax of used Toyota cars sold in the UK between the year 1997 and 2020
+There is no correlation between the mileage and the road tax of used Toyota cars sold in the UK between the year 1997 and 2020

 **Alternative Hypothesis**
-There is correlation between the mileage and the tax of used Toyota cars sold in the UK between the year 1997 and 2020
+There is correlation between the mileage and the road tax of used Toyota cars sold in the UK between the year 1997 and 2020